 - Actively participate as part of a team, build and sustain professional relationships to work in collaboration with the broader QAS network, and contribute to district performance targets and service delivery standards. - Proactively engage with station Officers-in-Charge (OICs), supervisors and managers, and participate in meetings when required.
 Maintain strong communication channels with immediate supervisors and Indigenous Paramedic Program management.
-Self-identify and seek support when assistance is required. - Perform all duties and represent the QAS in accordance with the Code of Conduct for the Queensland Public Service, and comply with the Ambulance Service Act 1991, the relevant industrial awards and agreements, and all QAS policies and procedures. - Support QAS staff in emergency management capability for disasters, major incidents and mass crowd gatherings, in close consultation with the Director Operations - Emergency Management, State Headquarters. - Maintain credentialed scope of clinical practice as approved by the Medical Director and/or Commissioner, QAS. - Uphold the QAS Statement of Commitment to Aboriginal and Torres Strait Islander peoples and Cultural Safety Policy Statement and prioritise safe, effective, quality healthcare that is free from racism and discrimination. - Fulfil the responsibilities of this role in accordance with Queensland Public Sector and QAS values.
+Self-identify and seek support when assistance is required. - Perform all duties and represent the QAS in accordance with the Code of Conduct for the Queensland Public Service, and comply with the Ambulance Service Act 1991, the relevant industrial awards and agreements, and all QAS policies and procedures. - Support QAS staff in emergency management capability for disasters, major incidents and mass crowd gatherings, in close consultation with the Director Operations - Emergency Management, State Headquarters. - Maintain credentialed scope of clinical practice as approved by the Medical Director and/or Commissioner, QAS. - Fulfil the responsibilities of this role in accordance with Queensland Public Service and QAS values.